issp-center-dev/DCore/doc/tutorial/cthyb/cthyb.rst

    $ mpiexec -np 4 dcore dmft.ini
    $ dcore_check dmft.ini --output bethe.pdf

-Then, by looking the plot in bethe.pdf, we chose the energy range where the tail-fit is performed.
+Then, looking at the figure in bethe.pdf, we choose the energy range where the tail-fit is performed.

 .. _tailfit:

 .. image:: tailfit.png
    :align: center

-In this case, we choose energy range from 6 to 15 [See (a) in the above figure], and add the following parameters at the ``[system]`` block in the input file (not the
+In this case, we choose energy range from 6 to 15 [red box in (a) in the above figure], and add the following parameters at the ``[system]`` block in the input file (not the
 `solver parameter <https://triqs.ipht.cnrs.fr/applications/cthyb/reference/solve_parameters.html>`_